aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/CameraChange.md

 ## Setup
 A few adjustements occurs:
-- The entity's `alwaysactive` is set to true
+- The entity.`alwaysactive` is set to true
 - The gameObject's isStatic is set to true
-- The entity's `rigid` is placed in kinematic mode without gravity
+- The entity.`rigid` is placed in kinematic mode without gravity
 - `nointeract` is set to true
 - The layer is set to 0 (default)
 - The `scol` is disabled